mobingi/mobingi-cli/README.md

       --scope="repository:foo/container:*"
 ```

 where `username` is a subuser under your Mobingi account.
 You can also remove `--username` and/or `--password`.
+By default, it will print the only.
+To print the raw output, append the `--fmt=raw` option.

 ```
 $ mocli registry token --scope="repository:foo/container:*"